 5d.
 For each untrusted AF VFL client , the NEF converts any external identifiers to internal identifiers and sends a Nnef_VFLTraining_AFClient_Notify to the VFL server.
+The NEF may gather the reports from untrusted AF VFL clients and send them together in one notification to the VFL server.